gitusercz/CABP/README.md

 I decided to build an AudioBook player that is so simple it has no controls and runs on a Raspberry Pi.
 The whole setup has a switchable power socket.
 When it is plugged in Book continues from where it was left off, when unplugged stops.

 ## 2.About CABP.py
 This application is an audiobook player relying on command line mpg123 to play pre-collected list of mp3 files.
-This python script made to autostart on RaspberryPi power on it takes the last played mp3 and continues playing from the beginning of that last mp3.
+This python script made as autostart on RaspberryPi.
+After power on it takes the last played mp3 and continues playing from the beginning of that last mp3.

 ### How to use:
 Pre-copied mp3 files are picked up from "/home/pi/Music/MP3".
 Within that folder file structure does not matter, I recommend to have each Audiobook in its own folder.